Province of Badajoz: Economy

-Tourist destinations
+Tourism

 The economy of the province is based on tourism and agriculture.
 Some of the popular tourist destinations of the province include Badajoz, Fregenal de la Sierra, Jerez de los Caballeros, Llerena, Mérida, Olivenza, Alange, Alburquerque and Almendralejo.
 The popular dishes include hare, partridge and various pork products.
 Cornalvo Nature Reserve, the ancient structure of Roman Theatre in Mérida, National Museum of Roman Art in Mérida, Alcazaba City Wall and Ibn Marwan Monument and Espantaperros Tower of Badajoz Fortress are popular tourist spots.

 The National Museum of Roman Art was designed in 1980 by architect José Rafael Moneo Vallés and completed in 1985.
 The architect designed the museum to have a Roman feel and look.
 Romans used to control present-day Spain (and the entire Iberian Peninsula) in the years following their arrival around 295 BC.
 Today, Mérida has the greatest number of noteworthy Roman buildings still surviving.
 It is also famous on an archaeological basis.
 The museum exhibits remnants of Roman infrastructure and dwellings, including those showing Christian influences like a basilica, and tombs.
 Inspiration for the National Museum of Roman Art dates back to 1838, when the city located the museum in a church, Santa Clara.